Seagate/openSeaChest/.github/instructions/opensea-transport-ata.instructions.md

 Log address **04h** (Device Statistics) and **30h** (Identify Device Data Log) both follow a newer pattern: subpage 00h of each log lists all supported subpages for that log address.
 This first-page-as-directory pattern may expand to other log addresses in the future, but as of the current ACS revision only these two use it.

 Both of these logs also use **QWORD (8-byte) fields** for most of their data entries.
 The one known exception is the World Wide Name (WWN), which is stored as a **DQWORD (16 bytes / 128 bits)** to accommodate the full field width along with the validity/support flags the log format adds.

+### Identify Device Data Log (Log 30h) — Preferred Source for Modern Feature Detection

+Log 30h is the **Identify Device Data Log** (IDDL).
+Standard IDENTIFY DEVICE is no longer receiving new word assignments in ACS revisions; new features are defined as additional IDDL subpages instead.
+For any new feature introduced in recent ACS revisions, check the IDDL first.

+- **Subpage 00h** is a directory listing which subpages this device supports (same pattern as Device Statistics log 04h).
+- **Subpage 01h** is a **verbatim, byte-for-byte copy** of the 512-byte IDENTIFY DEVICE response.
+It is accessible via READ LOG EXT asynchronously — the host can read it without halting the drive or waiting for pending I/O to drain.
+This is a meaningful advantage for background health monitoring.
+- **Subpages 02h and above** carry structured data for features not described in the 512-byte Identify response.
+Each subpage uses QWORD fields with explicit validity and support flags rather than the bare bit fields in standard IDENTIFY.

+**Availability caveat**: IDDL requires GP Log (General Purpose Logging) support and is absent on pre-GPL drives.
+USB bridge chips that do not implement GPL passthrough — or that silently truncate multi-sector PIO log reads — will not return IDDL data.
+Always confirm Read Log Ext availability before accessing IDDL, and maintain a fallback path using the standard IDENTIFY DEVICE response.
+When GPL availability is uncertain, read GP log directory page 0 first.